The Washington Post: 21st century

 Since 2011, the Post has been running a column called "The Fact Checker" that the Post describes as a "truth squad".
 The Fact Checker received a $250,000 grant from Google News Initiative/YouTube to expand production of video fact checks.

 In mid-September 2016, Matthew Ingram of Forbes joined Glenn Greenwald of The Intercept, and Trevor Timm of The Guardian in criticizing The Washington Post for "demanding that [former National Security Agency contractor Edward] Snowden ... stand trial on espionage charges".

-In February 2017, the Post adopted the slogan "Democracy Dies in Darkness" for its masthead.
+After Donald Trump was elected in 2016, the Post adopted the slogan "Democracy Dies in Darkness" for its masthead.
+Communications Director of the Post Shani George said they choose this slogan because it "conveys who we are to the many millions of readers who have come to us for the first time over the last year".
+He also stated that the slogan was not added in response to Trump's actions.

 In February 2025, Jeff Bezos announced that the paper's opinion pages would endorse "personal liberties and free markets" to the exclusion of other views.
 According to the NPR, the announcement suggested the Post was adopting a libertarian line.
+In October 2025, columnist Marc Thiessen stated that the paper's opinion section was now conservative.

+In April 2026, Nathan J. Robinson wrote in The Nation that the Post has shifted from a centre-left economical stance to a hard-right one, opposing taxation of rich individuals, rent control, public transport, social housing and other social services.
+A significant number of articles in The Washington Post reportedly criticised labor unions and supported construction of new AI data centers.